ronny-rentner/UltraDict/README.md

 dict.

 `recurse`: If True, any nested dict objects will be automaticall wrapped in an `UltraDict` allowing transparent nested updates.

+## Memory management

+`UltraDict` uses shared memory buffers and those usually live is RAM.
+As `UltraDict` does not use any management processes to keep track of buffers it cannot know when to free those shared memory buffers again.

+By convention you should set the parameter `auto_unlink` to True for exactly one of the processes that is using the `UltraDict`.
+When this process with the `auto_unlink=True` flag ends, it will try to unlink (free) all shared memory buffers.

 ## Advanced usage